 1. Hunting for Necessary Study Materials

-In my case, such study materials included:
+In my case, such study materials for the 2nd MBBS subjects included:

 Last’s anatomy, Charausia’s anatomy, Frank-Netter’s Atlas of Human Anatomy, Wheathers histology, Ezeilo’s Physiology, and Harper’s Biochemistry.